grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 Canvas is a new panel that combines the power of Grafana with the flexibility of custom elements.
 Canvas visualizations are extensible form-built panels that allow you to explicitly place elements within static and dynamic layouts.
 This empowers you to design custom visualizations and overlay data in ways that aren't possible with standard Grafana panels, all within Grafana's UI.
 If you've used popular UI and web design tools, then designing Canvas panels will feel very familiar.

 > We would love your feedback on Canvas.
-Please check out the [Github discussion](https://github.com/grafana/grafana/discussions/56835) and join the conversation.
+Please check out the [open Github issues](https://github.com/grafana/grafana/issues?page=1&q=is%3Aopen+is%3Aissue+label%3Aarea%2Fpanel%2Fcanvas) and [submit a new feature request](https://github.com/grafana/grafana/issues/new?assignees=&labels=type%2Ffeature-request,area%2Fpanel%2Fcanvas&title=Canvas:&projects=grafana-dataviz&template=1-feature_requests.md) as needed.

 {{< video-embed src="/static/img/docs/canvas-panel/canvas-beta-overview-9-2-0.mp4" max-width="750px" caption="Canvas panel beta overview" >}}